VaanaCZ/LANVP/README.md

 ### Ultrawide support

 V-Patch implements correct UI and FoV correction in order to allow the user to play the game in any ultrawide resolution.
-Unlike other with patches, the FoV correction does not affect cutscenes, meaning the cinematic experience remains untouched.
+Unlike other with patches, the FoV correction does not break cutscenes, meaning the cinematic experience remains untouched.

 <table>
     <tr>